 5. Supply chain issues including cargo control

 Product loss is a potential issue at each link in your supply chain.
 Refrigeration breakdown in your delivery trucks, whether owned or outsourced, can result in product being rejected by your customers.
-On the other end, business interruptions that affect your suppliers can also mean losses for you.
 For example, parts of your product could expire while waiting for additional ingredients or components from disrupted suppliers.

 Protect your company with: